-As a wedding professional, Joanna Grist offers expert advice to help brides plan their perfect day.
+As a wedding professional, Joanna Grist offers expert advice to help couples plan their perfect day.
 Ask a question or read their expert advice.

 do you think its important to go with a vendor who is same-sex friendly?